Cryoglobulinemia is the presence of abnormal proteins in the blood. These proteins thicken in cold temperatures.

 Exams and Tests

 The health care provider will do a physical exam.
 You will be checked for signs of liver and spleen swelling.

 Tests for cryoglobulinemia include:

-- Complement assay -- numbers will be low
+- Complement assay -- complement levels will be low.

 Other tests may include:

 Mild or moderate forms of cryoglobulinemia can often be treated by taking steps to deal with the underlying cause.

 Current direct-acting medicines for hepatitis C eliminate the virus in nearly all people.
 As hepatitis C goes away, the cryoglobulins will disappear in about one half of all people over the next 12 months.
 Your provider will continue to monitor the cryoglobulins after treatment.

 Severe cryoglobulinemia vasculitis involves vital organs or large areas of skin.
 It is treated with corticosteroids and other medicines that suppress the immune system.